geyserfund/geyser-app/README.md

 ## `Use eslint in VS code`

-**Note: This is to be used for consistent placing and adering to certain coding practice !**
+**Note: This is to be used for consistent placing and adering to certain coding practice!**

 step 1: Make sure you have eslint extension installed in your vscode environment.